| Monthly Tech-Tip | No tracking! No ads! | |

 The clay is Plainsman 3B.

-Left: Without processing, other than grinding to 42 mesh (currently the finest we can grind on a practical scale), if fired toward zero porosity it burns like this (at cone 6, 8, 9, 10 and 10R bottom to top).
-Of course, this material is mainly used in non-vitreous bodies at cone 6, so these are not issues.
+Left: Without processing, other than grinding to 42 mesh (currently the finest Plainsman can grind on a practical scale).
+When fired toward zero porosity it burns like this (at cone 6, 8, 9, 10 and 10R bottom to top).
+Of course, these are not big issues for non-vitreous rustic bodies fired at cone 6.
 The speckle and bloating are caused by impurity iron-bearing particles and others having an LOI (they decompose and produce gases that cause the bloats).

-Right: The impurity particles make up a small percentage, they can be removed in our lab by sieving to produce a natural porcelain that fully vitrifies by cone 6 (the middle bar).
-Only about 5% of the material was removed to produce this amazing product (we call it MNP).
+Right: The impurity particles make up a small percentage; they can be removed in the lab by sieving to produce a natural porcelain that fully vitrifies by cone 6 (the middle bar).
+Only about 5% of the material was removed to produce this amazing product (I call it MNP).

-Imagine what could be done if we were able to mine raw material further east, where clay quality is much better!
+Imagine what could be done if this raw material could be mined further east, where clay quality is much better!

 This picture has its own page with more detail, click here to see it.